 The cantons are currently trying to harmonise their practices after Swiss voters approved a constitutional article to harmonise education.
 This has taken place in the French-speaking part of the country, but there is still resistance in some parts of the German-speaking Switzerland.

 Primary and secondary education

-Compulsory education in Switzerland lasts nine years.
+Compulsory education in Switzerland lasts 11 years.
 Most pupils start primary school at the age of six or seven, after one or two years of kindergarten.
 Secondary I is the stage after primary education.
-Pupils are given a basic general education, but at this stage they are usually tracked in an academic or a vocational direction.
+Pupils are given a basic general education, but at this stage they are usually tracked into an academic or a vocational stream.

 About 20%-30% of young people continue their secondary education at a senior high school (or gymnase in French, or gymnasium in German): a school which provides a particularly intensive and demanding general academic education.
-Pupils are 19 or 20 by the time they finish.
-If they obtain the school leaving certificate (matura or maturité), they are qualified to go to university or to one of the two federal institutes of technology.
+If they obtain the school leaving certificate (matura or maturité), they are qualified to go to university or to one of the two Federal Institutes of Technology.

 Apprentices can obtain a federal vocational baccalaureate (Berufsmaturität or maturité professionnelle), which enables them to study at a University of Applied Sciences (UAS).
 These are university-level colleges offering vocational training in a variety of fields, from computer science to hospitality.
 They provide tertiary education which includes practical work experience.
-There are also 17 “pedagogical high-schools,” or teacher-training colleges, in Switzerland.
+There are also 20 Universities of Teacher EducationExternal link in Switzerland.

 This article was automatically imported from our old content management system.
 If you see any display errors, please let us know: email@example.com